 The island of Sardinia is a superyacht magnet and its famous Costa Smeralda attracts the yachting elite every summer.
 Mixing Michelin restaurants and five-star hotels with kaleidoscopic bays, sublime beaches and celebrity haunts such as Porto Cervo, Sardinia is one of the hottest charter destinations in Europe.

-For natural wonders and more off-the-beaten-track adventure, the volcanic Aeolian Islands lie 25 miles off the north-east coast of Sicily and provide a varied and stunning itinerary.
+For natural wonders and more off-the-beaten-track adventures, the volcanic Aeolian Islands lie 25 miles off the north-east coast of Sicily and provide a varied and stunning itinerary.
 Sicily itself has also catapulted onto the charter scene, with an enticing mix of secret grottos, secluded coves and glittering beaches.

 The mainland has a host of international airports that handle commercial and private aircraft including those in Naples, Rome and Pisa.

 Sardinia’s three airports of Olbia, Alghero and Cagliari all handle commercial and private jets.

 Catania and Palermo airports in Sicily handle private and commercial aircraft.

 Common charter routes in and out of Italy include crossings from the Adriatic and Croatia, and crossings from the French Riviera and western Mediterranean.